willianantunes/willianantunes.com/content/blog/2021/12/2021-12-06-learning-english-through-the-spaced-repetition-system.md

 * I play games with people every time I go shopping.
 * I talk to you every morning.
 * I don't run very fast.
-* She doesn't speak hard words such as theoretically.
+* She doesn't speak hard words such as "theoretically".

 ### Past simple

-When you want to talk about actions finished in the past.
+We use this tense when we want to talk about actions finished in the past.

 * I swapped my cupcake for a candy bar yesterday.
 * I wasn't hungry yesterday night.